 The incoming watch shall be on duty fifteen (15) minutes ahead of time.
 The Officer on Watch shall not hand over the watch if he has reason to believe that the next watch is obviously not capable of carrying out his duties effectively in which case he must notify the Master, accordingly.

-The outgoing Officer on Watch shall accomplish a checklist when changing the watch.
+The outgoing officer on Watch shall accomplish a checklist when changing the watch.

-Officer’s on Watch shall keep track of all officers and crews onboard during darkness and heavy weather.
-Moreover, all watch keeping officers shall know emergency procedures and signals in cases of emergency situations (i.e., man overboard, fire, collision, aban1don ship, etc.)
+Officers’ on Watch shall keep track of all officers and crews onboard at night and during heavy weather.
+Moreover, all watch keeping officers should be knowledgeable of the emergency procedures and signals during emergency situations (i.e., man overboard, fire, collision, abandon ship, etc.)

-While on navigation, the Deck’s Officer on Watch shall review the existing route coordinates per approved Voyage Plan plotted on the GPS every thirty (30) minutes and shall be responsible for altering the positions of the vessel.
+While on navigation, the Deck’s Officer on Watch shall review the actual route coordinates and compare against the approved voyage plan plotted on the GPS every thirty (30) minutes.
+He shall be responsible for altering the positions of the vessel.

 The Engine’s Officer on Watch shall check all running engine and machinery every thirty (30) minutes.